 Your landlord does not need to have a reason to ask you to leave, and to start a holdover eviction case if you remain, if:

-- you live in an unregulated (market-rate) apartment and do not have a current lease (if your lease just expired, the landlord can start a holdover without giving you any notice)
+- you live in an unregulated (market-rate) apartment and do not have a current lease (if you had a lease and your landlord gave you proper notice of non-renewal, they can start a holdover as soon as your lease is expired)

 - you are a subtenant, guest, or roommate or family member not named on the lease, and you do not have a current contract with the primary tenant